Religions are fraught with concepts conceived to keep control

 spiritual truth.

-are surely mere clerical conceptions,
+Descriptions of divinity are surely mere clerical conceptions,

-seeking converts to their persuasion;
+seeking converts to their particular persuasion,

-for God is Spirit, nebulous, untenable,
+for God is Spirit, indescribable, but real.

-the ways of God through our religion's founders,
+We visualise the ways of God through our religion's founders,

-through their teaching, example and life.
+through their teaching, their example and their life.

 So Christians look to Jesus as our guide.

-but about the way that we should behave in the world around us.
+There, maybe, we find how we should behave in the world around us.

 However this leaves little scope for religious performance,